 Most of the content found on the WiFlyFisher website is dedicated to fly fishing for trout in Northern Wisconsin.
 Although, much of the information will also apply to any of the trout streams in Wisconsin, including the driftless area trout streams.

 The website also includes a listing of the local fly shops and fly fishing guides found throughout Wisconsin with links to their websites for more detailed information about local trout streams, hatches and fly fishing equipment and fly tying materials.

 The freestone trout streams of northern Wisconsin offers many fly fishing opportunities to catch wild brown, brook and rainbow trout while immersed in beautiful forest scenery.
 There is something truly special about wading in the iron-colored northern rivers surrounded by tall majestic pines, deep blue skies and watching deer, eagles and other forest creatures in their natural setting.

-Northern Wisconsin freestone trout streams, such as the Bois Brule and Namekagon River have an abundance of mayfly, stonefly, caddisflies and other aquatic insects that hatch throughout the Wisconsin trout fishing season.
-If you are not familiar with the various mayfly species and when they hatch see the Wisconsin Mayfly Hatch Chart for more detailed information about the various mayfly hatches.
+Northern Wisconsin freestone trout streams, such as the Bois Brule River and Namekagon River have an abundance of mayfly, stonefly, caddisflies and other aquatic insects that hatch throughout the Wisconsin trout fishing season.
+If you are not familiar with the various mayfly species that hatch on Wisconsin trout streams see the Wisconsin Mayfly Hatch Chart.
+For more detailed information to help fly fishermen understand more details about the various mayfly hatches, including preferred nymph habitat, general time of day emergence times and spinner falls see Overview of the Wisconsin Mayfly Characteristics.
 For the Wisconsin trout fishing regulations see: Wisconsin Inland Trout fishing regulations 2016-2017.